 LLI offers approximately 40 courses each Spring and Fall, as well shorter Summer and Winter Sessions, all taught by LLI instructors.
 LLI’s more than 800 members come from all over Fairfield and Westchester counties.
 LLI is run by member volunteers, plus one paid part-time office manager.
 Norwalk Community College gives us a home, provides us with classrooms, offices, meeting rooms, technology support, services, use of the Baker library and Wellness Center, help in many forms, advice when asked for, and the invaluable prestige of a large sheltering institute – making us feel a part of the College.
 Our members volunteer services to NCC, such as mentoring, library assistance, rush mailings, and participation in fundraising for the NCC Foundation.

-The Lifetime Learners Institute at Norwalk Community College is among the largest of over 200 Lifelong Learning Institutes in North America.
-The organizations now called Lifelong Learning Institutes (LLIs) used to be called Institutes for Learning in Retirement (ILRs).
+The Lifetime Learners Institute at NCC is among the largest of over 200 Lifelong Learning Institutes in North America.
+The organizations now called Lifelong Learning Institutes (LLIs) were formerly called Institutes for Learning in Retirement (ILRs).

 In 1991, three of the group’s members got together to explore the notion of starting an ILR at NCC: Saul Dursht, Sylvia Polokoff, and Nathan Schwartz.
-They met with Frank Morgan, Dean of Continuing Education, and Lynn Boyar.
+They met with Frank Morgan, Dean of Continuing Education, and Lynn Boyar, also of Continuing Education.
 With the help of EIN, they started working on an Affiliation Agreement between Lifetime Learners Institute and Norwalk Community College.